 Bruges Meeting & Convention Centre

-Urban expo hall of 4,500 m2 and conference centre for 500+ visitors
+Urban expo hall of 4,500 m2 and conference centre with auditorium, meeting rooms and catering space for approximately 500 visitors

 outdoor space design

 structural and MEP engineering